Tosencen/XMSLEEP/README_EN.md

 - **Local Audio**: Support for playing audio files from your phone
 - **Seamless Loop**: Audio supports seamless loop playback for an immersive experience
 - **Volume Control**: Support for independent volume adjustment for each sound, or one-click adjustment for all sounds
+- **Volume Persistence**: Volume settings are automatically saved and restored on app restart
 - **Bluetooth Headset Support**: Automatically pauses playback when Bluetooth headset disconnects

 ### 🎨 Interface & Experience